Skip Navigation LinksSt. Genevieve High School > chapter-2-GENERAL INFORMATION > section-2-14-Dress/Uniform Code

 B. Regulations for Mass /Formal Attire

-Students must wear the formal attire required by the school and purchased through Dennis uniforms.
+Students must wear the formal attire required by the school and purchased through Dennis Uniforms/ Tommy Hilfiger.
 Students must wear this uniform in its entireity for mass and other events when specified.
 Students may not wear the Mass/formal attire as regular uniform attire.

 GIRLS' FORMAL ATTIRE

-Blazer, Sweater Vest, or Cardigan – must be worn on days formal attire is assigned, these items must be purchased at Dennis Uniforms.
+Blazer, Sweater Vest, or Cardigan – must be worn on days formal attire is assigned, these items must be purchased at Tommy Hilfiger.

 White Blouse - must be a plain white long or short sleeve, buttoned up blouse, free of any embellishments, designs, or logos.
 Blouse must be worn tucked in.